-District-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+Revenues are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.
 Grants and similar items are